dortania/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 ## Current status

-OpenCore Legacy Patcher 2.0.0 supports Sequoia for the models bekiw, however some challenges remain.
+OpenCore Legacy Patcher 2.0.0 supports Sequoia for the models below, however some challenges remain.
 You can find information about them further down this page.

 <img width="625" alt="" src="./images/OCLP-200-Initial-Support.png">